TransUnion Completes Acquisition of Verisk Financial Services

 Key Retail Banks and Issuers

-Five banks dominate the British retail banking market: Lloyds Banking Group, NatWest Group (formerly RBS), HSBC, Barclays and Santander.
-These accounted for around 76% of debit cards in issue at the end of 2020.
+Five institutions dominate the British retail banking market: Lloyds Banking Group, Barclays, NatWest Group, HSBC and Santander.
+These accounted for around 74% of debit cards in issue at the end of 2022.

 Acquiring and Processing

-Britain's acquiring market is concentrated, with some 60% of total acquired billed volume in the hands of two of the largest merchant acquirers globally: FIS (Fidelity National Information Service) and Barclaycard.
-Independent service operators have made significant inroads into the British acquiring processing market as they have globally.
-These service providers have more scope to invest in technology while offering competitive pricing thanks to their large scale.
+Britain's acquiring market is concentrated, with some 60% of the total acquired billed volume in the hands of Barclaycard and Fidelity National Information Service.
+As they have globally, independent service operators have made significant inroads into the British acquiring processing market.

-The United Kingdom is a global leader in e-commerce adoption: total online acquired billed volume made using payment cards reached an estimated $342 billion in 2020, through an estimated total of 2.8 billion transactions.
-CNP billed volume represented an estimated 36% of total acquired billed volume during 2020.
+The United Kingdom is a global leader in e-commerce adoption: total online acquired billed volume made using payment cards reached an estimated $393 billion in 2022.

 Regulatory and Markets Information